 HOW OFTEN SHOULD I TEST MY WELL WATER?

 Private well water should be tested a minimum of once per year.
 Drinking water supplies obtained from shallow wells and surface water sources should be tested more frequently.

 WHERE CAN I GET MY WELL WATER TESTED?

 Test kits are available from the Lewis and Clark Natural Resources District at 608 North Robinson Avenue in Hartington.
 Test kits are sent to a certified drinking water lab for processing.
+Stop in or call 402-254-6758 for more information.
 The Groundwater Foundation has provided the information found in this article.
-Additional information about groundwater is available on their website www.groundwater.org.
+Additional information about groundwater is available on their website, www.groundwater.org.